johnsl01/WebBits/README.md

 Test01.ipynb is an ipython/jupiter style notebook (colab variety - apparently slightly different)

+The actual content is a simple example of using python and beautifulsoup to read a wikipedia page and extract a list of names of US presidents - which I lifted from a web tutorial (link provided in the notebook).

 Which can be opened in google colab at :

 https://colab.research.google.com/github/johnsl01/WebBits/blob/master/Test01.ipynb